 Access to Health Information Under International Human Rights Law

 From 2008-2012, HIFA collaborated with the New York Law School to evaluate access to healthcare information under international human rights law.
 The findings were published in December 2012 as a White Paper: Access to Health Information Under International Human Rights Law.
-The paper considers whether and, if so, to what extent states are obligated under international treaty law to provide individuals, lay healthcare providers, professional healthcare providers, and policymakers with appropriate health information.
-It concludes that health information is an essential component of many identified and established human rights.
+The paper concludes that healthcare information is an essential component of many identified and established human rights.
 States party to treaties such as the International Covenant on Civil and Political Rights have a legal obligation under International Human Rights Law to progressively meet the healthcare information needs of all citizens.

 Information is a key component of the basic needs of all healthcare providers.
 These needs may be summarised as: